 - Comprehensive not flexible: automation requires deep understanding, cultural change and communication to be effective.
 If our contracts attempt to cover every eventuality they stifle understanding, create barriers to behavioural change, force communication down strict procedural channels and prevent flexible approaches to events that occur.

-But before we create digital contracts we can start to use visuals like timelines, colour coding, charts, tables and infographics to encourage the industry to read and start to understand their contracts.
-We need contracts which are transparent, live and collaborative.
+Before we create digital contracts we can start to use visuals like timelines, colour coding, charts, tables and infographics to encourage the industry to read and start to understand their contracts.
+We need contracts which are transparent, live and collaborative (#tlc).
 This is an essential step to creating digital contracts.